spidasoftware/utility-structure-exchange-format/resources/v1/schema/README.md

 ##Web Services

-When calc is running on a client machine, it also starts up a small web server that will only accept requests from the local computer.
+When calc is running on a library machine, it also starts up a small web server that will only accept requests from the local computer.
 This is how we intend integrators to work directly with calc.
 It allows integration from any language on any platform - integrators just need to implement a few web service calls and they can be sending their data in and out of calc very easily.

-Currently, even though it is done in a web service style, this is only available as a client integration.
+Currently, even though it is done in a web service style, this is only available as a library integration.
 Calc will still be running on the local machine, and it does not require an internet connection -- integrations will work fine in the field!
 But it also means that you cannot set up a single calc server somewhere to handle all of your analysis.

 ##Calc Service